Leukemia in children

 As one of the country’s largest pediatric leukemia programs, we offer all treatments for children with leukemia.
 Treatment options include:

-• CAR T-cell therapy: A new and innovative treatment that trains healthy cells in your child’s immune system to find and destroy ALL cancer cells.
+• CAR T-cell therapy this is a new and innovative treatment that trains healthy cells in your child’s immune system to find and destroy ALL cancer cells.
 CAR T-cell therapy may be an option for your child if traditional treatments (like chemotherapy) don’t put their leukemia in remission or if the cancer returns.

-• Stem cell (bone marrow) transplant: Our accredited Pediatric Stem Cell Transplant Program is the only one in North Texas offering stem cell transplants to treat childhood leukemia.
+• Pediatric stem cell transplant program is the only one accredited in North Texas offering stem cell transplants to treat childhood leukemia.
 These transplants can replace defective bone marrow and stop the body from producing cancerous cells.

-• Proton radiation therapy: We offer targeted proton radiation therapy to minimize your child’s exposure to harmful rays.
+• Proton radiation therapy offers targeted proton radiation therapy to minimize your child’s exposure to harmful rays.

-• Targeted drugs: Drugs such as tyrosine kinase inhibitors (TKI) attack mutations in genes that cause leukemia.
+• Targeted drugs such as tyrosine kinase inhibitors (TKI) attack mutations in genes that cause leukemia.

-In addition to conducting our own hematology and oncology research, we’re also among a select group of medical centers participating in the:
+In addition to conducting our own hematology and oncology research, we’re also among a select group of medical centers participating in the following:

 At Children’s Health, your child receives the best care from a team that has deep expertise in childhood leukemia.